How to make academic writing more readable with layout

 - Don’t use simply a one-word subheading

-In school, we get into the habit of writing long paragraphs.
-However, bigger doesn’t equal better.
-Breaking paragraphs into shorter chunks helps the reader see the writer’s thought process as more discrete steps.
-And it looks more welcoming
+For one, breaking paragraphs into shorter chunks helps the reader see the writer’s thought process as more discrete steps.
+And it looks more welcoming.

 3. Use numbered/bulleted lists

 Putting one item of a list on a line is obviously easier to read than if all the items are jammed together in a sentence.
-However, unless someone tells us we can do it in essays, we somehow forget common sense.
-Lists are not only completely acceptable in academic writing, they’re commonplace
+However, unless someone tells us we can do it in academic, we somehow forget common sense.
+Lists are completely acceptable in academic writing.